Omega-Femdom-Bot/documentation/docs/intro.md

 ---
 sidebar_position: 1
 ---
 # Omega

-Welcome to Omega Docs, home to everything you may want to know about Omega.<br/>
-All information regarding Omega is posted here.<br/>
-Join our [Support Server](https://discord.com/invite/5gxgwuHvAN), if you wish to help, report bugs, or just to chill..

-### What is Omega
+Welcome to Omega Docs, your one-stop source for all things Omega.
+Here, you'll find information on what Omega is, what it can do, and how you can use it to enhance your BDSM Discord experience.

-**Omega is a BDSM Discord bot** that helps Dommes own their subs and control their interactions in Discord.
-Omega has a variety of fun activities and bot commands to keep you busy exploring your kinky Discord life.
-Omega's primary purpose is to be an easy-to-use bot that you can enjoy anytime!
+Omega is a BDSM Discord bot that helps Dommes control and manage their subs.
+With a variety of fun activities and commands, Omega makes it easy to explore and express your kinky side on Discord.

-### What can this bot do?
+Some of the things that Omega can do include:

-- Omega keeps track of your Subs/Domme, such as ownerships and hierarchies.
+- Keeping track of subs and Domme hierarchies
-- Omega can assist you in role-playing actions like *hugs, kisses, cuddles...* and even NSFW naughtiness like *fucking, spanking, choking...*
+- Assisting with role-playing actions such as hugs, kisses, cuddles, and even NSFW naughtiness like *fucking, spanking, choking...*
-- With the help of Omega, Dommes can add restrictions to subs like gagging, disabling emojis, and more.
+- Allowing Dommes to add restrictions to subs, like gagging and disabling emojis
-- Omega makes it easy for Dommes to punish their brats with forced written lines.
+- Helping Dommes punish subs with forced written lines
-- Omega also contains an Economy and Games, where members can sell, buy, or collect items in the shop.
+- Offering an economy and games feature, where members can sell, buy, or collect items
-- There are also various utility functions for support.
+- Providing various utility functions for support

-- Omega is always in Active development, so be prepared for new features rolling out!
+Please note that Omega is always under active development, so new features will be rolling out regularly.
+If you have any questions or need help, join our [Support Server](https://discord.com/invite/5gxgwuHvAN), where you can report bugs, ask for help, or just hang out and chat.